microsoft/TemplateStudio/CONTRIBUTING.md

 Regardless of the solution you load, you need to make sure the extension project you want to work on is set as the startup project, and you need to ensure you select an appropriate Debug or Release configuration specific to that extension (e.g. `DebugWinUICs`/`ReleaseWinUICs`).

 When you F5 to debug or start without debugging, Visual Studio will install the extensions in the Visual Studio Experimental Instance.
-Once loaded, you can test the extensions by creating a new project and selecting the appropriate `Template Studio for *` template.
+Once loaded, you can test the extensions by creating a new project and selecting the appropriate `Template Studio` project template.

 You can also build and run the [VSEmulator](https://github.com/microsoft/TemplateStudio/tree/main/code/test/VsEmulator) to iterate faster on templates without needing to rebuild and redeploy the extensions.
 The VSEmulator reads template content directly from the local repository so will immediately honor any changes you make to the templates without needing to be rebuilt.